-Protest at City Council meeting in National City ends in arrest
+Protest at National City council meeting ends in arrest

-NATIONAL CITY, Calif. – A City Council meeting in National City Tuesday night ended in mayhem and an arrest as residents demanded the resignation of the city’s police chief.
+NATIONAL CITY, Calif. – A City Council meeting in National City Tuesday night ended in mayhem and an arrest as protesters demanded the resignation of the city’s police chief.

 Tasha Williamson was led away by officers after she was arrested for disrupting the meeting.
 Friends who came to her aid were turned away.